sanhaus/control-panel.en/help/instances-settings/using/gpg-keys-management.md

 To do this, you need to generate a GPG key pair from a PGP encryption tool, then install the public key into Control Panel.
 You will then be able to encrypt data before sending it from you instance.
 To do this, follow these steps:

-1. Generate a GPG public/private key pair using a PGP encryption tool.
-To do this, install a PGP utility or GNuPG software.
+1. Generate a public/private key pair using a GPG encryption tool following the [OpenPGP speficification](https://www.openpgp.org/about/standard/).
+To do this, install a GPG utility or GNuPG software.

     >[!NOTE]
     >